Jupiter Strict List: Solana Token Verification (2026)

 Jupiter's strict list is the de facto verification standard for Solana tokens.
-Here's what it is, how to get listed, and what happens if you're not.
+What it is, how to get listed, and what happens if you're not.

 What Jupiter is, briefly